 Roadkill begins as Transportation Minister Peter Laurence wins a libel suit by slightly bending the truth, exonerating himself from accusations of corruption.
 He gets away with it, but is immediately met by a new obstacle—one which could potentially upend his career…and destroy his family.

-Roadkill airs Sundays, November 1-22 at 9/8c on MASTERPIECE on PBS.
-Watch the trailer now, and subscribe to the MASTERPIECE email newsletter for more Roadkill content and breaking news about other MASTERPIECE shows you’re sure to love!
+Stream all four episodes of Roadkill with PBS Passport, an added member benefit.
+Subscribe to the MASTERPIECE email newsletter for more Roadkill content and breaking news about other MASTERPIECE shows you’re sure to love!

 Who's in Roadkill's Cast?

 Of Roadkill‘s deep well of talent, Hugh Laurie says, “It’s an amazing cast, and wonderful to watch them reveal themselves piece by piece rather than coming in with a trombone announcing themselves.”
 The impressive ensemble includes Helen McCrory (Peaky Blinders, Penny Dreadful, the Harry Potter films) as the savvy, calculating Prime Minister; Saskia Reeves (Wolf Hall, Us, The Child in Time) as Peter Laurence’s wife, Helen; Pip Torrens (Poldark‘s Cary Warleggan, The Crown, Patrick Melrose) as newspaper editor Joe Lapidus, and Sidse Babett Knudsen (Borgen, The Accident) as the other woman.